Types of Aid

 Federal Direct Student Loans

-Federal Direct Student Loans are guaranteed by the U.S. Department of Education and do not require a credit check.
-Students must be enrolled at least half-time to receive Direct Loans.
-Most Direct Loans must be repaid six months after the student is no longer enrolled at least half-time in an eligible program.
+Federal direct student loans are guaranteed by the U.S. Department of Education and do not require a credit check.
+You must be enrolled at least half-time to receive direct loans.
+Most direct loans must be repaid six months after you are no longer enrolled at least half-time in an eligible program.

-Federal annual limits apply to loans, depending on the student’s grade level and dependency status.
-To accept Direct Loans, students must accept the amount needed online via CCDConnect and complete an Entrance Counseling session and a Master Promissory Note (MPN) at www.StudentLoans.gov.
-Students must also complete Exit Counseling when no longer enrolled at least half time.
+Federal annual limits apply to loans, depending on your grade level and dependency status.
+To accept direct loans, you must accept the amount needed online via CCDConnect and complete an entrance counseling session and a Master Promissory Note (MPN) at studenaid.gov.
+You must also complete exit counseling when no longer enrolled at least halftime.

-Students who borrowed their first Direct Loans between July 2012 and July 2014 must begin repayment after dropping below half-time enrollment and do not qualify for the six month grace period.
-For additional repayment information, students can call 1.800.848.0979 or visit www.StudentLoans.gov.
+If you borrowed your first direct loan between July 2012 and July 2014, you must begin repayment after dropping below half-time enrollment and do not qualify for the six month grace period.
+For additional repayment information, call 1.800.848.0979 or visit studentaid.gov.

 Federal Direct Subsidized Loan

-Interest (3.76%) is paid by the federal government on behalf of the student while the student is enrolled at least half time.
-Repayment begins six months after the student is no longer enrolled at least half time.
-In repayment, the student assumes responsibility for interest payments.
+Interest is paid by the federal government on your behalf while you are enrolled at least halftime.
+Repayment begins six months after you are no longer enrolled at least halftime.
+In repayment, you assume responsibility for interest payments.

 Federal Direct Unsubsidized Loan – Not Need-Based

-Interest (3.76%) accrues and capitalizes while the student is enrolled.
-While the student is not required to make payments on any Direct Loans while enrolled at least half-time, the student is strongly encouraged to make interest payments while in school.
+Interest accrues and capitalizes while you are enrolled.
+While you are not required to make payments on any direct loans while enrolled at least half-time, you are strongly encouraged to make interest payments while in school.

 Federal Direct PLUS Loans (Parents)

-Parents may borrow directly from the federal government on behalf of the student.
+Parents may borrow directly from the federal government on your behalf.
 Repayment typically begins within 60 days after disbursement.
 The parent has up to 10 years to repay the loan.
 Credit checks are required and not all loans are guaranteed.
-If a parent is denied a PLUS loan due to credit, the student may borrow additional unsubsidized Direct Loans.
+If a parent is denied a PLUS loan due to credit, you may borrow additional unsubsidized direct loans.